GsDrunkestDriver/funkin-buttplug/README.md

 Initialises the buttplug client.
 This should be called before any other functions.

-### ButtplugUtils.vibrate()
+### ButtplugUtils.vibrate(duration:Float = 75)

-Vibrates the connected toy at 75% power for 0.75 seconds.
-This can be easily modified to take in different values based on your needs.
+Vibrates the connected toy at `intensity`% power for `duration`ms. This can be easily modified to take in different values based on your needs.

 ### ButtplugUtils.stop(?emergency:Bool = false)